Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-The average atomic von Mises stress, as shown in Figure \ref{fig:Fig2f}, and the potential energy per atom are well correlated.
-There is an initial increase in von Mises stress, followed by a rapid decrease when the highly disordered state is formed at 0.27 strain.
+The average atomic von Mises stress, as shown in Figure \ref{fig:Fig2e}, and the potential energy per atom are well correlated.
+There is an initial increase in von Mises stress, followed by a rapid decrease when the highly disordered state is formed at $\gamma = 0.27$, the yield point.
 Nikonov \cite{Nikonov2018} also found an increase in stress during the single crystal shearing of BCC iron.
 The same rapid increase, followed by a sharp decrease, was observed and attributed to lattice reorientation.
-It is noteworthy that the potential energy never decreases to its original value, as some excess energy, associated with dislocations and grain boundaries generated during deformation, is stored within the material \cite{ALANEME201919}.
+It is noteworthy that the excess potential energy never decreases to zero, as some excess energy, associated with dislocations and grain boundaries generated during deformation, is stored within the material \cite{ALANEME201919}.

-As shown in Figure \ref{fig:1}, the atoms become highly disordered, with peak disorder occurring at 0.27 strain, which corresponds to a maximum in the potential energy.
-This maximum is a threshold value after which the atoms within the lattice move and reorganise themselves, as made evident by the increase in kinetic energy in Figure \ref{fig:Fig2b}, and the recrystallisation at 0.3 strain in Figure \ref{fig:Fig1c}.
+As shown in Figure \ref{fig:1}, the atoms become highly disordered, with peak disorder occurring at $\gamma = 0.27$, which corresponds to a maximum in the excess potential energy.
+This maximum is a threshold value after which the atoms within the lattice move and reorganise themselves, as made evident by the increase in kinetic energy in Figure \ref{fig:Fig2a}, and the reordering of atoms at $\gamma = 0.3$ in Figure \ref{fig:Fig1c}.
+This point of maximum excess potential energy is also the point of yielding, corresponding to maximum stress in Figure \ref{fig:Fig2e}.

 The increasing shear strain causes a breaking of the symmetry in the crystal lattice that changes the potential energy landscape.
-Since atoms already have a high potential energy, triggered by thermal excitations, the unbalanced forces acting on atoms cause them to accelerate, triggering the onset of the disordered phase.
+As the bonds between the atoms are stretched, the excess potential energy of the system increases.
+As we start with an initially pristine sample, the bonds are allowed to stretch greatly before yielding, and the PTM modifier no longer assigns the structure as body-centred cubic, which is discussed later.
+Since atoms already have a high excess potential energy, and a high level of atomic disorder, thermal vibrations cause a local breaking of the symmetry, eventually triggering the onset of yielding.